Edge Ideals of Prime Ideal Graphs over Finite Rings: Ordinary Powers, Fiber Cones, and Linear Powers: Polymatroidal structure and linear powers

-so $I(\Gamma_P(R))$ has linear powers. \end{corollary} \begin{proof} By Theorem 4.2, each $I^n$ is polymatroidal.
-Standard results on polymatroidal ideals imply that $I^n$ has linear quotients with respect to a reverse lexicographic order of its minimal generators \cite{HER, BAN}.
-An ideal generated in a single degree and having linear quotients has a linear resolution \cite{JAH}.
-Since all generators of $I^n$ have degree $2n$, the resolution is $2n-$linear, and therefore $reg(I^n)=2n$. \end{proof}
+\begin{proof} By Theorem~\ref{thm:ordinary-power-generators}, all minimal monomial generators of \(I^n\) have degree \(2n\).
+By Corollary~\ref{cor:linear-quotients}, the ideal \(I^n\) has linear quotients.
+A monomial ideal generated in a single degree and having linear quotients has a linear minimal free resolution.
+Hence \(I^n\) has a \(2n\)-linear minimal free resolution.
+Therefore $\operatorname{reg}(I^n)=2n$.
+Since this holds for every \(n\geq 1\), the ideal \(I\) has linear powers. \end{proof}

+\begin{corollary} Let \(R\) be a finite commutative ring with identity and let \(P\) be a proper prime ideal of \(R\) with \(|P|\geq 2\).
+Then the edge ideal of the prime ideal graph \(\Gamma_P(R)\) has linear powers.
+More precisely, for every \(n\geq 1\),